Appointing mentors and advisors

 Mentors tend to be people who have accomplished goals you are pursuing yourself and can give you more holistic advice beyond your business objectives, such as trying to achieve work-life balance.

-It’s common to have more informal connections with your mentors, rather than the formal, contracted ties you have with your advisers.
+It’s common to have more informal connections with your mentors, rather than the formal, contracted ties you have with your advisors.

 Apart from receiving professional advice, there are many additional benefits of mentors and advisers.
 They include: